Description / Price

 DM 12040, l = 41 mm, for M12, Drill-d = 16 mm - Price

-For repeated, removable fastening of wall brackets/mounts of the WM series (metric threaded shaft).
+For removable fastening of wall mounts in our WM series (metric threaded shaft).
 For use with very solid surfaces, such as concrete, lightweight concrete, clinker brick, and limestone.
 Used also in normal brickwork to some extent.
 Please refer as needed to our general information on anchor technology.

 Please refer to our section on drilling.
 In concrete, natural stone, and bare walls (unplastered masonry), brass anchors are usually set flush with the outer surface; in other surfaces, a counter-sinking of 1-2 cm is recommended.
 Do not put the anchors into joints, but only directly into the stone.
 In the case of cross mounts, unscrew the grub screw.

 Drill hole diameter equal to or slightly greater than the outer diameter of the plug/anchor.
 Minimum depth of the drilled hole is calculated from the counter-sinking depth plus the anchor length plus a rear clearance of 0.5 to 1 cm.
 Blow / brush out the drill hole to achieve optimal adhesion.
 Oil the threaded shaft at the back, screw on the metal anchor/plug such that the spreading effect just begins but that the shaft including brass plug can still be inserted effortlessly into the drilled hole.
 Is the drill hole too narrow?
 It can be widened by drilling with lateral pressure against the borehole walls.